kelvin0/ImageAutomation/index.md

 Notice also that we duplicate the PSD documents once we open them.
 We do this in order not to accidentally change and save the original PSD files.

+**Important:** working with Photoshop's object containers is different than native Python lists and tuples.
+The indices are **1-based**, so the first element of container has index=1 (as opposed to index=0 as per usual).

 ```python
 import win32com.client